 '''

-[stage11@nz ~] $ cp -r ../stage10/exercices/solutions
+[stage11@n221 ~]$ cp -r ../stage10/exercices/solutions .

 '''

-Moving or renaming data
+Move or rename data

 The mv (move) command, depending on its arguments, either renames or moves one or more files, and possibily whole directories.

 It is used as follows: mv SRC DEST where SRC is the path to the already existing data (the source data) and DEST either the new name for the file or the directory in which it has to be moved.